World War II by country: Bulgaria

 Bulgaria gave up neutrality and became a German ally, signing the Tripartite Pact on 1 March 1941.
 Their main contribution was transit rights for German units involved against Yugoslavia and Greece.
 Bulgaria occupied portions of Greece and Yugoslavia to recreate the 19th-century boundaries of Greater Bulgaria, but it did not participate in the Invasion of the Soviet Union.

-After the Communist-dominated Bulgarian coup d'état of 1944 of 9 September and the simultaneous arrival of Soviet troops, the Bulgarian government declared war on Germany.
+After the Communist-dominated Bulgarian coup d'état of 1944 of 9 September, the Bulgarian government declared war on Germany.
 Bulgarian armies attacked the German positions in Yugoslavia.
 An armistice was signed with the Allies in Moscow on 28 October 1944.
 After the Nazis fled Yugoslav territory, the Bulgarian Army continued its offensive in Hungary and Austria.
 Bulgaria's participation in World War II ended when its soldiers met British troops in Klagenfurt, Austria in May 1945.